2020 Maricopa County wildfires: Aquila Fire

-The Aquila Fire started around 2:30 p.m. near Carefree Highway in north Phoenix on June 23.
+The Aquila Fire started around 2:30 p.m. near Carefree Highway north Phoenix on June 23.
 The fast-moving wildfire made the Maricopa County Sheriff's Office force residents of 200 homes to evacuate.
 An evacuation center was set up nearby.
 Over 120 firefighters quickly responded to the immense wildfire.
 Due to dry vegetation, the Aquila Fire was able to spread into neighborhoods and destroy 6 structures in its path.
 More than 100 residents had to be evacuated and the fire was at 5% containment.
 Three days later, the Aquila was quickly "under control" and was 100% contained.
 As a result, a total of 6 structures were destroyed and no injuries or deaths were reported.

 Painted Wagon Fire

 The Painted Wagon Fire started on June 25 near the Painted Wagon Trail and was 20 miles east of Wittman and quickly enlarged to 490 acre due to high winds and dry grass and brush.
 Residents who lived near the Painted Wagon Trail were evacuated and in the fire's path, the flames claimed 5 structures.
 The fire kept moving northeast towards more dry brush, which could make the wildfire even more immense and destructive and threaten even more communities.
 On June 26, residents were able to go back home and the evacuation status was still in "Set", but later changed to "Ready" status.
 On June 27, the Painted Wagon Fire was fully contained.
 The blaze claimed a total of 5 structures and no injuries or deaths were reported.